 - Slips, trips, and falls

-- Upper and lower body injuries, including sporting and criminal injuries
+- Body injuries, including sporting and criminal injuries

-If you have been injured in any of the ways mentioned above, and it wasn’t your fault or you were only partly to blame, we can help.
-We can help you to obtain compensation which will then give you the ability to recover and move forward after your accident.
+We can assist even if you were partly to blame.
+We help you obtain compensation which will then give you the ability to recover and move forward after your accident.

-- Reasonable private medical care, such as physiotherapy or counselling
+- Reasonable private medical care, like physiotherapy or counselling

 - Travel expenses to medical appointments, or to work if you are unable to commute via your usual method